 Verify instructor knowledge and experience.
 High ropes courses require an instructor trained and certified by a verified agency.
 The instructor must demonstrate competence in equipment maintenance, safety and rescue techniques, proper use of the course, and hands-on training.
 Initiative games and low ropes courses require a trained and certified instructor or an instructor with training and documented experience, according to your council guidelines.
 Ensure the instructor has provided written documentation of the completed training as well as proof of participation in routine instructor review and updates.
 Instructors need to be skilled in selecting appropriate activities, teaching, and supervising spotting and belaying techniques, and modifying tasks to provide an appropriate experience for the ages and skill levels in the group.
-Before use, instructors must be present.
+Before use, instructors should inspect all equipment, course components, and landing areas.
+A minimum of two instructors must be present.
 Instructor-to-participant ratios must meet the standard as identified by the course manufacturer or installer and need to comply with industry best practice standards.